8238 Public Safety Communications Dispatcher

 |Job Type||Continuous CBT|

-The next application filing period is projected to reopen as early as May 2018.
+The next application filing period is projected to reopen in July 2018.

 Under general supervision, a Public Safety Communications Dispatcher receives incoming emergency (9-1-1) and non-emergency telephone calls from both the public and public safety agencies.
 This position dispatches Police, Fire, and Emergency Medical Services (EMS) field units to respond to emergency and non-emergency calls for service over a two-way radio system utilizing a computer aided dispatch system.
 The Department of Emergency Management’s Division of Emergency Communications operates 24 hours a day, seven days a week, 365 days a year.
 Public Safety Communications Dispatchers may be assigned to work various schedules which include day shift, swing shift, night shift, weekends, holidays, and overtime.
 Public Safety Communications Dispatchers work 8-hour or 10-hour shifts, or longer, and must be willing and able to respond, report, and mobilize as necessary.